mariadb-corporation/langchain-mariadb/README.md

 This is an implementation of a LangChain vectorstore using `mariadb` as the backend.
 MariaDB requires version 11.7.1 or later for vector support.
-You can run the following command to spin up a MariaDB container:

-### Status

 This code provides a MariaDB vectorstore implementation with the following features: